cosmos/cosmos-sdk/cosmovisor/README.md

 * `DAEMON_NAME` is the name of the binary itself (e.g. `gaiad`, `regend`, `simd`, etc.).
 * `DAEMON_ALLOW_DOWNLOAD_BINARIES` (*optional*), if set to `true`, will enable auto-downloading of new binaries (for security reasons, this is intended for full nodes rather than validators).
 By default, `cosmovisor` will not auto-download new binaries.
 * `DAEMON_RESTART_AFTER_UPGRADE` (*optional*), if set to `true`, will restart the subprocess with the same command line arguments and flags (but with the new binary) after a successful upgrade.
 By default, `cosmovisor` stops running after an upgrade and requires the system administrator to manually restart it.
 Note that `cosmovisor` will not auto-restart the subprocess if there was an error.
-* `UNSAFE_UPGRADE` (defaults to `false`), if set to `true`, will backup the data before trying the upgrade.
+* `UNSAFE_SKIP_BACKUP` (defaults to `false`), if set to `false`, will backup the data before trying the upgrade.
+Otherwise it will skip the backup and upgrade.
 This is useful in case of failures and when needed to rollback.
-It is advised to use backup option, i.e., `UNSAFE_UPGRADE=false`
+It is advised to use backup option, i.e., `UNSAFE_SKIP_BACKUP=false`

 ## Data Folder Layout